Andrew Benintendi Player Props: White Sox vs. Royals

-On Monday, Andrew Benintendi (.263 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 7:40 PM ET.
+Andrew Benintendi -- .211 average over his past 10 games -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brad Keller on the hill, on May 10 at 7:40 PM ET.

-He had two hits (going 2-for-6 with a double and two RBI) in his last appearance against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Royals.

 Andrew Benintendi Game Info & Props vs. the Royals